hybridink/hybrid.ink/award/rules.md

 [^wordcount]: This is flexible and intended only as a guide, as the distinction between article and book is more a matter of the scope of content: an article (usually) explores a single facet of a single topic, whereas a book is far broader in scope, and may cover several related topics.
 Longer articles and shorter books will, of course, be considered.

 [^platforms]:  This means the bit that does revolve around furry: yes, YouTube is a platform, but Culturally F'ed is the channel that is eligible).
-For a better example, an issue of <span class="brand">Hybrid</span> is eligible as a book (anthology type), an article in that issue is eligible as an article, but <span class="brand">Hybrid</span> is eligible as a platform, publisher, or channel.
+For a better example, an issue of {{site.brand}} is eligible as a book (anthology type), an article in that issue is eligible as an article, but {{site.brand}} is eligible as a platform, publisher, or channel.